Rémy Martin: In popular culture

-Rémy Martin can also be found in the world of rap, especially in the United States.
+Rémy Martin can be found in the world of rap, especially in the United States.
 Fetty Wap has frequently mentioned the 1738 variety in his work.

-Pete Townshend of rock band the Who wryly thanked Rémy Martin for saving his life "by making the bloody stuff so expensive" in the inner sleeve to his 1980 solo album Empty Glass.
-He also referred to the drink in the lyrics to his single 'A Little Is Enough' by singing "I'm like a connoisseur of champagne cognac, the perfume nearly beats the taste."
-Townshend can also be seen drinking straight from a bottle of Rémy Martin in the music video to his song 'Keep on Working'.
+Pete Townshend of rock band the Who wryly thanked Rémy Martin for saving his life "by making the bloody stuff so expensive" in the inner sleeve to his 1980 solo studio album Empty Glass.
+He also referred to the drink in the lyrics to his single "A Little Is Enough" by singing "I'm like a connoisseur of champagne cognac, the perfume nearly beats the taste."
+Townshend can also be seen drinking straight from a bottle of Rémy Martin in the music video to his song "Keep On Working".

-Fellow Who member John Entwistle was also known for his love of the drink, and included the V.S.O.P. grading on the album cover to his 1973 solo album Rigor Mortis Sets In.
+Fellow Who member John Entwistle was also known for his love of the drink, and included the V.S.O.P. grading on the cover to his 1973 solo studio album Rigor Mortis Sets In.
 It is an inscription on an outdoor grave's footstone, which was either the front cover or the photo used on the inside of the gatefold depending on where the record was issued.